-To characterise the factors within our dataset, we compute the average distance matrices $D^{(i)} = \E_{a \in \Y}[\tilde{D}^{(a, i)}]$ for each factor $i \in [\sY]$.
-We plot these results in \cref{fig:data-dists_shapes3d-cars3d} for the ground-truth distance $\GtDistance$ and visual distance $\VDistance$.
-It is immediately obvious from these plots that the ground-truth and visual distances as perceived by a VAE correspond.
-When a VAE reorganises the embedding space, it is likely to discover structures that are similar to the ground-truth factors and distances themselves.
+To examine the ground-truth factors within our datasets, we compute the average distance matrix $D^{(i)} = \E_{a \in \Y}[\tilde{D}^{(a, i)}]$ for each factor $i \in [\sY]$.
+We plot these results in \Cref{fig:data-dists_shapes3d-cars3d} for both the ground-truth distance $\GtDistance$ and perceived distance $\VDistance$.
+It is immediately obvious from these plots that the ground-truth distances and the distances perceived by a VAE may accidentally correspond.

 Finally, we relate our work to \citet{burgess2018understanding} by outlining a direct approach in our extended paper in the supplementary material for computing relative factor importance using perceived distances.
 A factor is considered more important if a VAE prefers to learn it before another factor.